rfervari/rfervari.github.io/_pages/publications.md

 >*Journal of Logic and Computation (JLC), volume 33, issue 6, pages 1301-1325, 2023.*

 * S. Demri and **R. Fervari**. [**Model-Checking for Ability-Based Logics with Constrained Plans.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2023-aaai.pdf)
->*Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI-23), volume 37, number 5, pages 6305-6312, 2023.*
+>*In Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI-23), volume 37, number 5, pages 6305-6312, 2023.*

 * C. Areces, V. Cassano, P. F. Castro, **R. Fervari** and A. R. Saravia. [**A Deontic Logic of Knowingly Complying.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2023-aamas.pdf)
->*Proceedings of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), pages 364-372, ACM 2023.*
+>*In Proceedings of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), pages 364-372, ACM 2023.*

 * C. Areces, V. Cassano, **R. Fervari** and G. Hoffmann. [**DefTab: A Tableaux System for Sceptical Consequence in Default Modal Logics.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2023-tableaux.pdf)
 >*In Proceedings of the 32nd International Conference on Automated Reasoning with Analytic Tableaux and Related Methods (TABLEAUX 2023), volume 14278 of LNCS, pages 37-48, Springer 2023.*